About The Drift

 • credit deterioration

-• and valuation risk.
+• valuation risk

 The Drift exists to help investors understand what is happening beneath the surface.